webpack-contrib/postcss-loader/README.md

 #### String

-Allows to specify the absolute path to the config file.
+Allows to specify the path to the config file.

 **webpack.config.js**